lesterchan/wp-postratings/README.md

 * Version 1.77
 * FIXED: Ensure Google Rich Snippet only displays in main loop and not in the widget
 * FIXED: Removed reviewCount From Google Rich Snippet
+* FIXED: Make The Ratings Widget More Optimized.

 ### Version 1.76
 * FIXED: No longer needing add_post_meta() if update_post_meta() fails